withastro/docs/src/pages/guides/deploy.md

 ## GitHub Pages

 1. Set the correct `buildOptions.site` in `astro.config.js`.
-2. Inside your project, create `deploy.sh` with the following content (with highlighted lines uncommented appropriately), and run it to deploy:
+2. Inside your project, create `deploy.sh` with the following content (uncommenting the appropriate lines), and run it to deploy:

    ```bash{13,20,23}
    #!/usr/bin/env sh